prioberoi/deep-learning-img-recognition/README.md

 Our Convolutional Neural Net uses supervised learning trained by stochastic gradient descent and is a slight adaption of the LeNet network.
 When training a CNN, we take the training inputs in batches until we have exhausted the inputs, which is the end of one epoch.

-We take our training data in batches, each forward and backward pass on batches of the training data count as an interation.
-An epoch is the count of how many times we complete a forward and backward pass on all the data in the training set.
+We take our training data in batches, each forward and backward pass on batches of the training data count as an iteration.
 Our training data is made up of 60,000 images and our `batch_size` is 64, which means it will take about 938 iterations to make up one epoch and cover the whole dataset.
 We have defined the `max_iter` at 10,000, which means our model will stop training at approximately 10 epochs.

 Let's walkthrough the layers of our neural net, the code for which is in `lenet_train_test.prototxt` in the ~/caffe/examples/mnist directory.